shinesoleil/orderingFourth/README.md

  r: 24 min

 3. return 201 when POST with parameters
  e: 8 min
+ r: 5 min

-4. return payment when GET payments by user id and order id
+4. return payment when GET payments by and order id
  e: 5 min

-5. return 404 when GET payments by user id and order id fails
+5. return 404 when GET payments by  order id fails
  e: 3 min